tezedge/tezedge-docs/contents/introduction/tezos.md

 *   **No finality**

     It is impossible to know whether a transaction has been permanently included in the ledger.
-Perhaps somebody has come up with a longer chain, or a better chain.
+It is possible that someone has come up with a longer chain, or a better chain.
 Statistically, it is likely that a user's version of the chain will change.
+However, finality may be introduced in a future protocol update.

 *   **Synchronicity assumption**